Share the article

 Measure

-In the MEASURE focus area of the Toolbox you find guidance on how to generate data on the various aspects of antibiotic resistance in humans and animals.
+In this focus area of the Toolbox you find guidance on how to access and generate data on various aspects related to antibiotic resistance in humans, animals and the environment.
 Having accurate data is crucial to assess the antibiotic resistance situation and to determine the impact of interventions.

 The MEASURE focus area covers the following categories: